gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Wasn't talkin' to you, throwback."

 Maddy felt her sister stiffen.
-Most children looked like their parents---goats had goats, crocs had crocs, and if the parents were different their children took after one or the other.
+Most children looked like their parents—goats had goats, crocs had crocs, and if the parents were different their children took after one or the other.